yohadams/is-htmx-the-future-of-modern-frontend/README.md

-# Is HTMX the future of the modern frontend?
+# Is HTMX the Future of Modern Frontend Development?

-Probably no.
+Probably not, but let's dive into it to check it out.

 ## Introduction

-But regardless let's talk about it ;)

-A little bit about HTMX itself: it's not that new, but lately, it has gained a lot of popularity (probably some backend developers' propaganda).
-It's small, robust, and does everything that a JS library should do - AJAX, CSS transitions, and even WebSocket support.
-And it accomplishes all this using element attributes.
+HTMX, though not a newcomer in the technology scene, has recently seen a surge in popularity, which some might attribute to enthusiastic advocacy from backend developers.
+This compact and robust library supports AJAX, CSS transitions, and even WebSocket, all facilitated through element attributes.

-As primarily a frontend developer, I was initially skeptical about it (I remember the days when I had to inject PHP variables inside JS scripts).
-However, after some time, I started to appreciate it.
-It's simple, easy to use, and not hard to implement.
-The best part is that you can use it with any backend technology you prefer.

-Of course, you need a lot more on the backend side to make it work, but the frontend requires just a few attributes.

-The link to GitHub repository with the code examples is [here](https://github.com/yohadams/is-htmx-the-future-of-modern-frontend)

-## Where the magic happening
+As a frontend developer with a background in the PHP/jQuery stack, I was initially skeptical about HTMX as it reminded me of that stack.
+Yet, over time, its simplicity and ease of implementation won me over.
+HTMX's minimal frontend requirements—just a few attributes—paired with any backend technology, make it a versatile choice.

+For those interested, code examples are available on this [GitHub repository](https://github.com/yohadams/is-htmx-the-future-of-modern-frontend).

+## Exploring HTMX in Action

-Lets just take some modern javascript concepts and convert it to HTMX way.
+Let't just take some modern javascript concepts and try to implement them with HTMX.

-### The Counter
+### The Counter Example

-Let's start with implementation of simple counter like in fresh React app.
-We have a button that increments the counter and displays the value.
+Consider a simple counter, akin to one you might find in a new React application:

 ```html
 <span id="counter" hx-get="counter" hx-trigger="load">0</span>